San Francisco City Hall Wedding Photographer

 Step 3: Make sure you have Current Identification.
 On the day you set your marriage license appointment, we advise you to be sure to allow plenty of time for parking and the commute to San Francisco City Hall.
 You also need a little extra time to get through security.
 You will need your current ID's in order to obtain your marriage license.
 A U.S. Passport will work also, but make sure it is unexpired.
 Only Current Identification will do!
 There is no exception to this policy that we have seen.
 We have been involved with marriages that were not allowed to occur on their selected day due to documentation issues.
 This is one of the reasons we recommend obtaining your marriage license the day before your city hall civil ceremony.
 It may give you time to fix any documentation problems before the actual wedding day.

-While waiting for your number to be called it will occur to you that your marriage ceremony isn't actually going to take place at the time you booked!
+While waiting for your name to be called it will occur to you that your marriage ceremony isn't actually going to take place at the time you booked!
 Most weddings take place approximately 15 minutes after you check-in.
 All you need is your witness and paperwork for this step.
 The County Clerk asks that you not bring your entire family and friends with you to check-in.
 Recently they have also requested that only 1 witness come back in the office to sign.
-If you bring 2 witnesses, one will politely be asked to leave in most cases.
-Also, us San Francisco city hall wedding photographers are no longer allowed to accompany you for the signing.
+If you bring 2 witnesses, one may politely be asked to leave.
+Also, San Francisco city hall wedding photographers are no longer allowed to accompany you for the signing.
 These are most likely Covid-19 related precautions still in place.

 Bride placing ring on Groom during city hall marriage ceremony

 Step 7: Wedding Ceremony.
 Once the location of the ceremony is settled on, it is time to start.
 In most cases, there are 2 weddings every 30 minutes.
-It was expanded during this past Christmas season, but under normal circumstances they marry 4 couples per hour.
+It was expanded during this past Christmas season (2023), but under normal circumstances they marry 4 couples per hour.
 If your wedding is not the first of the 2, City Hall requests that you wait down the small staircase just below the center Rotunda area.
 This is out of respect for the other weddings occurring.
 This is especially important if you have brought a large group with you.
-Please remember the restriction of 6 guests, some officiants will not allow your ceremony to start if you have that many people standing by.
 Your professional San Francisco city hall wedding photographer will help point you in the right direction as well.
 The wait is short since most Civil Ceremonies occur pretty quickly, so do not go away.

 Step 8: Kiss, you are Married!
 The wedding ceremony typically takes only about 4 minutes to complete.
 Some officiants add a few little personalized comments, but in general, you will be married in less than 5 minutes.
 After the wedding, you might want to take a posed photograph with the officiant, but this is not required.
 Keep in mind that a select few Marriage Commissioners would prefer to not have their photo taken with each couple, but you can ask.
 If your ceremony happened to be the first ceremony of the half hour, it's a nice idea to move out of the area to allow the next wedding to occur with a little bit of privacy.
 Your San Francisco city hall wedding photographer will normally help direct you where to go next (we always do!).